Imagen 4 vs Gemini 2.5 Flash Image vs GPT Image: Pick by Use Case

 Q: Gemini 2.5 Flash Image is per-token while Imagen is flat — which is more economical?

 A: Gemini per image: ~$0.04–0.08.
 Imagen std flat: $0.04.
 Real-world: Gemini's Chinese-text rendering is stable, but GPT Image 2 edges it in our tests.
 If your prompt is short and has no text → Imagen is more reliable.
-Long prompt + text labels → GPT Image 2 first, Gemini as backup.
+Long prompt + text labels → GPT Image 2 as primary, Gemini as backup.

 Q: GPT Image 2 is so slow (~60s/image) — worth it?